ejmr/LNVL/docs/Howto.md

 suggested convention.

 Creating scenes, however, does nothing to connect them to one another.
-Given the example above, LNVL would not know how to progress from `START` to the `MIDDLE` scene.
+In the example above LNVL would not know how to progress from `START` to the `MIDDLE` scene.
 You can connect the two using the `changeToScene()` function.
 Here is an example:

     START = LNVL.Scene:new{